khaledpage/profile/.github/instructions/guideline.instructions.md

 Purpose
 - Provide a concise, repeatable process for handling requests that change the codebase, ensuring requirements and change history are always up-to-date and reproducible.

+very important: i want the app to be able to build to static files, that means to you, dont use any server-side code or APIs in your components.

 Primary workflow
 1. Locate context files
     - Open Requirements_tabelle.md and Change_log.md.
 Check both repository root and .github/instructions/.